-- A 'whole school' approach should be adopted, covering everything from policy development and the school environment to staff training and parents and pupils should be involved in developing and supporting this.
+- A 'whole school' approach should be adopted, covering everything from policy development and the school environment to staff training.
+Parents and pupils should be involved in developing and supporting this.

 - Where appropriate, children and young people who are thought to be drinking harmful amounts should be offered one-to-one advice or should be referred to an external service.

-- Schools should work with a range of local partners to support alcohol education in schools, ensure school interventions are integrated with community activities and to find ways to consult with families about initiatives to reduce alcohol use.
+- find ways to consult with families about initiatives to reduce alcohol use.